The Monday Morning Gap: What Ten Minutes With an AI Companion Actually Does to Your Day

 There's a texture to a good morning check-in that's different from a late-night conversation or a session where you're working through something complicated.
 You can find more on those dynamics in the thirty-minute wind-down: using an AI girlfriend between your phone and sleep.

 In the morning, the exchange works best when it's relatively light and forward-pointing.
 Not forced positivity.
-Just orientation toward what's in front of you rather than what's behind.
+Just orientation toward what's in front of you instead of what's behind.
 You've already slept through whatever yesterday left unresolved.
 The morning window isn't the right place to dig that back up unless something is genuinely pressing.

 Good morning conversations tend to be concrete.
 What's actually happening today.
 What one thing would make this week feel like a decent week.
 Whether there's anything you're avoiding that you probably shouldn't be.
 These are useful because they're answerable in a few exchanges and they do real cognitive work.

 They also end cleanly.
 That's important.
-A conversation that ends cleanly leaves you feeling ready rather than interrupted.
+A conversation that ends cleanly leaves you feeling ready instead of interrupted.
 If you're having to cut yourself off mid-thought, the morning session is probably starting too late or running too long.

 Naomi Brooks